Myrna Loy: 1925–1932: Career beginnings

-In its September 1925 issue, Motion Picture magazine featured two Henry Waxman photographs of Loy, costumed by Adrian, as she appeared in What Price Beauty?
+In its September 1925 issue, Motion Picture featured two Henry Waxman photographs of Loy, costumed by Adrian, as she appeared in What Price Beauty?.

-While Loy was dancing in prologues at the Grauman's Egyptian Theatre, portrait photographer Henry Waxman took several pictures of her that were noticed by Rudolph Valentino when the actor went to Waxman's studio for a sitting.
-Valentino was looking for a leading lady for Cobra, the first independent project he and his wife Natacha Rambova were producing.
-Loy tested for the role, which went to Gertrude Olmstead instead, but soon after that she was hired as an extra for Pretty Ladies (1925), in which she and fellow newcomer Joan Crawford were among a bevy of chorus girls dangling from an elaborate chandelier.
-The two of them would share a life-long friendship that would last until Crawford's death.
+While Loy was dancing in prologues at Grauman's Egyptian Theatre, portrait photographer Henry Waxman took several pictures of her that were noticed by Rudolph Valentino when the actor went to Waxman's studio for a sitting.
+Valentino was looking for a leading lady for Cobra, the first independent project his wife Natacha Rambova and he were producing.
+Loy tested for the role, which went to Gertrude Olmstead, instead, but soon after that, she was hired as an extra for Pretty Ladies (1925), in which fellow newcomer Joan Crawford and she were among a bevy of chorus girls dangling from an elaborate chandelier.
+The two of them would share a life-long friendship that lasted until Crawford's death.

 Rambova hired Loy for a small but showy role opposite Nita Naldi in What Price Beauty?, a film she was producing.
-Shot in May 1925, the film remained unreleased for three years; but stills of Loy in her exotic makeup and costume appeared in Motion Picture magazine and led to a contract with Warner Bros.
+Shot in May 1925, the film remained unreleased for three years, but stills of Loy in her exotic makeup and costume appeared in Motion Picture and led to a contract with Warner Bros.
 There, her surname was changed from Williams to Loy.
 The idea for the new name apparently came from screenwriter Peter Ruric, also known as crime novelist Paul Cain, who may have been inspired by the name of British poet Mina Loy.

 Loy's silent film roles were mainly as a vamp or femme fatale, and she frequently portrayed characters of Asian or Eurasian background in films such as Across the Pacific (1926), A Girl in Every Port (1928), The Crimson City (1928), The Black Watch (1929), and The Desert Song (1929), which she later recalled "kind of solidified my exotic non-American image."
 In 1930, she appeared in The Great Divide.
-It took years for her to overcome this typecasting, and as late as 1932, she was cast as a villainous Eurasian in Thirteen Women (1932) and, opposite Boris Karloff, as the depraved sadistic daughter of the title character in The Mask of Fu Manchu (1932).
+It took years for her to overcome this typecasting, and as late as 1932, she was cast as a villainous Eurasian in Thirteen Women (1932) and opposite Boris Karloff as the depraved, sadistic daughter of the title character in The Mask of Fu Manchu (1932).

-In spite of this (typecasting), Loy also obtained small roles in The Jazz Singer and a number of early lavish Technicolor musicals, including The Show of Shows, The Bride of the Regiment, and Under a Texas Moon.
-As a result, she became associated with musical roles, and when they began to lose favour with the public, her career went into a slump.
+In spite of this typecasting, Loy also obtained small roles in The Jazz Singer and a number of early lavish Technicolor musicals, including The Show of Shows, The Bride of the Regiment, and Under a Texas Moon.
+As a result, she became associated with musical roles, and when they began to lose favor with the public, her career went into a slump.
 In 1934, Loy appeared in Manhattan Melodrama with Clark Gable and William Powell.
 When gangster John Dillinger was shot to death after leaving a screening of the film at the Biograph Theater in Chicago, the film received widespread publicity, with some newspapers reporting that Loy had been Dillinger's favorite actress.